wger-project/wger/docs/index.rst

 The documentation is released under a CC-BY-SA either version 4 of the License, or (at your option) any later version.

-Some images where taken from Wikipedia, see the SOURCES file in their respective folders for more details.
+Some images were taken from Wikipedia, see the SOURCES file in their respective folders for more details.

 .. include the authors file from the root folder